justinnk/csindy-library-evolution/README.md

 ## :balance_scale: License

-This project is liecensed under the MIT License contained in `LICENSE`, unless indicated otherwise at the top of a file.
+This project is licensed under the MIT License contained in `LICENSE`, unless indicated otherwise at the top of a file.

 ## :page_facing_up: Cite